RobotLocomotion/drake/drake/doc/code_style_guide.rst

   * We allow exceptions to be thrown because it enables a more detailed description of the error to be provided relative to an assert statement.
+  * **Note:** This is a work-in-progress rule, but captures our currently-in-effect style.
+We are open to discussion on additional uses for exceptions if and when the need arises.

 * No dynamic allocation in the inner simulation/control loops.
 Code should be still be thread-safe (e.g. be careful with pre-allocations).